Frequently Asked Questions

 We tell parents to consider home schooling a part time job.
 During the three days off-campus, your job is not to monitor your child “doing their homework” but to be prepared by utilizing the teacher handbooks and reviewing the lessons for the day and teaching them to your children.
 While many students are very self-sufficient and may be able to make it through the assignments independently, teaching the lessons with parent leadership and oversight is crucial for optimum learning.

 Do you require credentialed classroom teachers?

-As with all private schools in California, a credential is not a requirement to teach.
-While many of our teachers are credentialed, we hire based on both the ability to utilize curriculum and manage a classroom as well as honor our parents’ role as primary instructor and provide support for them to succeed.
-Some of our most successful teachers have backgrounds as home school parents or in the corporate world.
+As Heart is not a school, but an education services provider for homeschooling families, a credential is not a requirement to teach at Heart.
+While many of our mentor teachers are credentialed, we hire based on both the ability to utilize curriculum and manage a classroom as well as honor our parents’ role as primary instructor and provide support for them to succeed.
+Some of our most successful mentor teachers have backgrounds as home school parents or in the corporate world.

-Yes.
-In the Two Day Program or in HSP with Lesson Plans, you will be using the books and lesson plans created by our amazing team of classroom teachers.
+Yes, you will be using the books and lesson plans created by our amazing team of mentor teachers.
 The great thing about buying your own books is that if you are interested in saving money, you can buy the books used and sell them again at the end of the year.
-We have a used curriculum sale each spring on campus and there are numerous websites for discounted curriculum also.

 What subjects are taught in class versus at home?

-The lesson plan for each class directs parents for their home days, but generally speaking the whole curriculum (bible, math, language arts, science, and history) is covered on each day by either the classroom teacher or the home school parent.
+The lesson plan for each class directs parents for their home days, but generally speaking the whole curriculum (Bible, Math, Language Arts, Science, and History) is covered on each day by either the mentor teacher or the home school parent.

 Does Heart accommodate students with severe or life-threatening allergies?

 Yes.
-HCA bans peanuts and all tree nuts and has procedures in place to accommodate students with all kinds of food allergies.
+Heart bans peanuts and all tree nuts and has procedures in place to accommodate students with all kinds of food allergies.

 Do you have further questions?